Free FLSA Exemption Flowchart and Questionnaire

 - Does the employee regularly work away from the employer's place of business?

-Result: If Yes to both questions → Employee is likely exempt under the outside sales exemption.
+Result: If Yes to both questions, the employee is likely exempt under the outside sales exemption.
+If No to any question, the employee is likely non-exempt.

 Highly Compensated Employee (HCE) Exemption